SigMik/Final_Project_KAMSIG/README.md

 Steps:
 1. Finding reliable source of Lithuanian basketball statistics for the web scraping.
-Men and women basketball leagues data were taken from the following URLs with the official basketball data:
+Men and women basketball leagues data were taken from the following URLs where the official basketball is available:
    [(https://lkl.lt/statistika)]
    [(https://moterulyga.lt/lygos/164-moteru-lkl-a-divizionas/statistika.html)]
 2. Determining which basketball statistics categories will be analyzed.
-For our analysis, we have chosen points (PTS), rebounds (REB), assists (AS) and efficiency (EFF) of the basketball players
+For our analysis, we have chosen points (PTS), efficiency (EFF) of the basketball players
 3. Getting needed data from URLs as table using BeautifulSoup and indicating analysis method (html.parser)
 4. Creating 'for' loop in order to scrape the data over each URL page.
-As a result, the whole data was extracted for the season of 2022-2023
+As a result, the full data available at the website was extracted
 5. Using DataFrame function to store the collected information and exporting the DataFrame into a csv files

 ### Statistics and visuals

-This is the summary of target and steps which were done to perform statistic and visual analysis of basketball teams.
+This is the summary of targets and steps which were done to perform statistic and visual analysis of basketball teams.
+The workings of statistic and visuals analysis were perfomed in the file:
 [statistics_and_visuals.py](statistics_and_visuals.py)

 Used imports: BeautifulSoup, requests, pandas, numpy, seaborn, matplotlib.pyplot, OffsetImage, AnnotationBbox